rezakhosh78/SIMORGH/README.md

 - Tap Ping All
 - Tap Clear Cache
 - Try Connect again
-- Use Next Healthy if you have cached healthy configs
 - Test ServerLess ON/OFF

-## Next Healthy does not work

-- Next Healthy is only for Simple Normal
-- Run Ping All first
-- If healthy cache is empty, the app will ask you to run Ping All

 ## ServerLess does not connect